Date Range Clear

 Former parent, Lynett McDermott talks of raising her children in Waldorf Education in both Europe and America, her love of anthroposophical philosophy and the colorful festivals she enjoyed in the Waldorf community.

-In this recording, father and daughter discuss the themes and lessons found in the novel Atlas Shrugged.
+In this recording, mother and daughter discuss standout characters and themes in this thought-provoking novel.